Cow Mountain Recreation Area

 From Lakeport, take State Highway 29 to the 11th street exit.
 Go west on 11th street (which becomes Scotts Valley Road) 0.5 miles.
 Turn left on Riggs Road and continue west and south 0.75 miles to Scotts Creek Road.
 Turn right and proceed west on Scotts Creek Road 2 miles.

 The South Cow Mountain area is subject to closure during periods of wet weather.
 During the rainy season, call (707)468-4000 24 hours a day for current conditions before you come.
+You can also check the Cow Mountain webcams to see if the gates are open or closed.

 Click here to view Wet Weather Vehicle Closure Policy